Present position: Sculptor; Professor Emeritus of Fine Art (retired), University of Cincinnati.

 The New Sculpture.
 Udo Kulterman, Praeger, 1968.

 Private View.
-Bryan Robertson, John Russell, 1965.
-Lord Snowdon, Nelson Lord.
+Bryan Robertson, John Russell, Lord Snowdon.
+Pub., Nelson Lord, 1965.

 1990-91 President, Mid American College Art Association.